 Onboarding is familiarizing a new customer with the service.
 Often, we relate the onboarding with SaaS companies, when talking about onboarding, but it’s not a necessity.

-In SaaS business, however, onboarding has become a very usual practice.
+In the SaaS business, however, onboarding has become a very usual practice.
 It warms up the relationship between your brand and the new user, yet at the same time educates them and increases engagement.
 A user, who has gone through a thoroughly-planned and beautifully-designed onboarding process is more likely to stay and become a loyal customer.

 SaaS onboarding might be a complex activity, but it doesn’t have to include everything.
-According to ChartMogul, onboarding starts from the first sign-up and welcome email and goes all the way to first login and engagement.
+According to ChartMogul, onboarding starts from the first sign-up and welcome email and goes all the way to the first login and engagement.
 Make your tool a playground and explain the rules of the game.
-Still, make sure it’s personalized and consistent, yet very simple experience.
+Still, make sure it’s a personalized and consistent, yet very simple experience.
 To get started, check this detailed guide to SaaS onboarding.